os2display/screen-bundle/README.md

-# screen-bundle
+# OS2Display screen-bundle
-Bundle to expose the screen frontend
+Bundle to add a screen frontend to the administration.

+## Access screen
+To open screen go to `/screen`.